rgurlek/rgurlek.github.io/_pages/about.md

   - /about.html
 ---

+I am a an incoming Assistant Professor of Business Analytics at the College of Business Administration, California State University San Marcos.
+I earned my
-I am a Ph.D. candidate in Information Systems and Operations Management at Goizueta Business School of Emory University.
+Ph.D. in Information Systems and Operations Management from Goizueta Business School at Emory University.
 My research develops data-driven solutions that improve **customer experience** while maintaining **operational efficiency** in **healthcare** and **retail** domains.
 My current interests include contextual modeling of patient flow in hospitals, as well as product returns and channel management in the retail industry.
 Addressing empirical questions, I employ a combination of cutting-edge **machine learning** (ML) methodologies and established **causal inference** tools.